 We do not support fee-based preparation offers.

-The address of the test center is on the invitation letter, which can be found in the registration system at least one week before the test.
-We will not be able to provide you with the address earlier than that because we will only assign participants to test centers at a test location after the registration phase has ended.
+You will find the address of the test centre on the invitation letter in the registration system at least one week before the test.
+We are unable to provide you with the address earlier as we do not assign test takers to a test centre at the test location until the registration phase is completed.

-Some test centers are located in larger buildings.
-The way is then signposted from the entrance.
-Please plan ahead to be on time for registration.
-You will be informed about the exact test room when you register at the test centre.
+There are some test centres located in larger buildings.
+In these cases, the signs will direct you to the test centre right from the main entrance.
+Please schedule your visit in advance in order to arrive on time for registration.
+You will be informed of the actual test room when registering at the test centre.